sg-crest A Singapore Government Agency Website

 How to prepare for mediation or co-mediation

-Before the first mediation session, parties and their lawyers (if applicable) should prepare the Summary for Mediation (Form 191, FJC Practice Directions) and all relevant documents relating to the disputed issues in the divorce.
+Before the first mediation session, parties and their lawyers (if applicable) should prepare the Summary for Mediation (Form 83 (DOCX, 61 KB), Family Justice Courts Practice Directions 2024) and all relevant documents relating to the disputed issues in the divorce.

 At the mediation or co-mediation sessions, parties should: